New Big Money Means DXC Technology Company (DXC) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a 2.79% gain in the last 1 month and extending the period to 3 months gives it a -12.11%, and is 0.60% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.77% over the week and 2.70% over the month.
+The stock witnessed a 7.60% gain in the last 1 month and extending the period to 3 months gives it a -13.95%, and is -0.44% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.00% over the week and 2.23% over the month.

 DXC Technology Company (DXC) Analyst Forecasts